flyteorg/flyte/flytectl/docs/source/index.rst

   admin:
     # For GRPC endpoints you might want to use dns:///flyte.myexample.com
     endpoint: dns:///flyte.lyft.net
+    authType: Pkce
     # Change insecure flag to ensure that you use the right setting for your environment
     insecure: true
   logger:
     # Logger settings to control logger output.
 Useful to debug logger:
     show-source: true
     level: 1

+Place this in $HOME/.flyte directory with name config.yaml.
+This file is searched in

+- $HOME/.flyte
+- currDir from where you run flytectl
+- /etc/flyte/config
+- You can pass it commandline using --config <config-file-path>

 .. toctree::